phenriot/BloodPaTH/README.md

 **NB:** You will have to change the path when loading the data within you R session.

-You will find in the "Functions_plot.R" file the functions allowing visualization of the output.
+You will find in the *Functions_plot.R* file the functions allowing visualization of the output.

+## Other info

+The *"Analyses_PlosCompBiol_paper.R"* is the R file summarising all the analyses performed to obtain the results presented in [*An agent-based model to simulate the transmission dynamics of bloodborne pathogens within hospitals*] (https://www.medrxiv.org/content/10.1101/2023.11.14.23298506v1).

 If you have any question, please reach the author Paul Henriot at the following email adress : paul.henriot@protonmail.com